-Each January, the S.A.F.E Division Commander shall review the Department's effort to prevent racial/bias based profiling and submit an overview, including public concerns, to the Sheriff.
+Annually, upon publication of the Racial and Identity Profiling Advisory Board Report, the S.A.F.E Division Commander shall review the report and the Department's effort to prevent racial or identity profiling and submit an overview, including public concerns, to the Sheriff.
 This overview shall not contain any identifying information regarding any specific complaint, citizen, or officer.

-402.6 REPORTING TO CALIFORNIA DEPARTMENT OF JUSTICE
+402.8 REPORTING TO CALIFORNIA DEPARTMENT OF JUSTICE

-The Internal Affairs Unit Manager and the S.A.F.E.
-Division Commander or the authorized designee shall ensure that all data required by the Department of Justice (DOJ) regarding citizen complaints of racial bias against deputies is collected and reported annually to DOJ (Penal Code § 13012; Penal Code § 13020).
+The S.A.F.E.
+Division Commander or the authorized designee shall ensure that all data required by the Department of Justice (DOJ) regarding citizen complaints of racial bias against deputies is collected and provided to the Records Division to be reported annually to DOJ (Penal Code § 13012; Penal Code § 13020).